sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Return (AHITxUT Short)/4-UTReunion.md

 "Aww, my poor child."
 Toriel patted her lap, and adjusted herself on the seat as Frisk made themselves comfortable with their adoptive mom.
 "You didn't leave them all *bonely* on the street, did you?"

-"ouch. throw me a bone here, tori."
+"ouch. of course not. throw me a bone here, tori."

 "If you let them get hurt, I promise you'll be in a skele-*ton* of trouble."
 The warmth in her eyes was there, but there was a more serious edge to her voice that Sans immediately noticed.